Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Conclusion

 \section{Conclusion}

 In conclusion, we introduce the Data-Pooling Treatment Roll-Out (\our) framework to improve decision-making in online experiments by aggregating data across multiple experiments.
-By addressing challenges like limited traffic, heterogeneous treatment effects, and overlapping experiments, \our\ effectively balances bias and variance in treatment effect estimation.
-Theoretical analysis, synthetic experiments, and empirical validation with Expedia data show that \our\ consistently outperforms traditional individual hypothesis testing (\tradition), especially with small sample sizes and many experiments.
-This study highlights the value of data pooling for policy roll-outs, with potential future extensions to non-linear treatment effects and broader decision-making contexts.
+The framework balances variance reduction against shrinkage-induced bias and aligns the scale of pooling with the downstream roll-out decision.
+We provide formal theoretical guarantees for non-overlapping experiments under linear specifications and complement them with synthetic experiments and real-world applications covering heterogeneous treatment effects, overlapping experiments, and nonlinear specifications.
+Across these evaluations, \our\ is especially useful when per-experiment sample sizes are small and many related experiments are available.
+This study highlights the value of data pooling for policy roll-outs, while also clarifying the settings, such as tight capacity constraints or strong sign-reversing interactions, in which the method may not offer an advantage.

 In this paper, we focus on the case of binary treatments and propose a method that pools data across multiple experiments to improve the per-experiment reward by shrinking the estimators derived from individual datasets.
 Although our primary analysis is centered on binary treatments, the underlying idea is broadly applicable.
 For example, it can be extended to settings with continuous treatments, such as pricing interventions in A/B testing, where the goal is to estimate dose-response relationships \citep{Zhang2025}.
 Moreover, the approach can be applied to observational (non-experimental) data, where confounding may arise, offering a principled way to stabilize estimates in the presence of such complexities \citep{jiang2025instrumenting, chitla2025nonparametric}.
-Furthermore, our framework can be extended to optimization problems with uncertain objectives and prescribe roll-out decisions, potentially subject to constraints \citep[][]{Natarajan2011}.
+Finally, extensions to optimization problems with uncertain objectives are promising, but settings with binding capacity constraints require additional analysis because the unconstrained roll-out rule studied here need not be optimal in such environments \citep[][]{Natarajan2011}.

 \ECSwitch \begin{APPENDIX}{}